 Follow some basic rules

-When you do go outside birding, make sure to follow your local health guidelines in relation to COVID-19 and social distancing rules, and use the precautions below to ensure the well-being of people and animals.
+When you do go outside birding, make sure to follow the precautions below to ensure the well-being of people and animals.

 - Though we’d all like to share our findings, it’s not currently a good idea to share binoculars, cameras, or cell phones with those outside your family bubble.